• Skip to primary navigation

 • Prepare the spicy sauce: in a small bowl, stir together the sauce ingredients until fully combined.

 • Transfer the sauce to a skillet or large saucepan.
 Add the rice cakes and cover with the water.
-Bring to a simmer and let simmer uncovered for about 8 minutes over medium heat.
+Bring to a boil, reduce the heat, and let simmer uncovered for about 8 minutes over medium heat.

 • After 8 minutes, stir in the green onions, vegan cocktail sausages, and vegan "fish" cakes if using.
-Let simmer for another 7-8 minutes, or until rice cakes are very tender and the sauce has thickened.
+Let simmer for another 7-8 minutes or until the rice cakes are very tender and the sauce has thickened.
 If the sauce is too thick, feel free to add more water.

 • Divide between serving bowls and top with toasted sesame seeds!